 Cities and Memory: Oblique Strategies, a recent collaboration between sound artists, musicians, and field recordists from across the world, was released earlier today.
 The project brought these sound artists together to create new musical remixes of field recordings from around the world, using Brian Eno and Peter Schmidt’s Oblique Strategies cards as guideposts for their creations.
 It features recordings from locations across 19 countries, and involved 63 contributors, including Designing Sound’s own Berrak Nil Boya.
 Some of the pieces can be heard currently at the website, and an album of highlights will be released later this month on the Cities and Memory bandcamp.

-Image by Alisha Vargas.
-Used under Creative Commons license.
-Click image to view source.
+Image by The Presler Project, used under a Creative Commons license.
+CLick image to view source.

 Guest Contribution by April Tucker

 Last year, I got one of the weirdest compliments I’ve ever heard: “You’re a real unicorn!”
 I was working with a mixer who I had recently met (but was an established mixer), and he looked at me in amazement as I asked questions about his workflow.
 “I’ve heard of Lora Hirschberg and Anna Behlmer, but I’ve never met a female mixer.
 I’m sorry I’m so taken aback, but I really didn’t think someone like you existed,” he said.